 - Media relations

 London-based We Make Websites, a Shopify Plus agency for international brands, had never worked with a PR agency prior to hiring Forberger Communications.
-We were chosen based on our ecommerce expertise.
+We were chosen based on our ecommerce expertise and results for digital agencies.

 Build and launch a thought leadership program

-Position We Make Websites’ executives as a guiding voice around international ecommerce on Shopify Plus
+Position We Make Websites’ executives as guiding voices on international ecommerce on Shopify Plus (i.e. secure bylined articles, Q&A’s)

-The initial pitch was behind an international growth and business expansion story, which saw coverage in:
+The initial pitch that went to reporters was behind an international growth and business expansion story, which generated coverage in:

 - Campaign US